Using the APMA & State-wide Bond Pool within the BLM Approval Process

 - When your application is accepted as complete by BLM, the different activity levels dictate the following steps.

 a.
 Casual Use activity: Casual Use requires no additional steps to evaluate the proposal.
 You are approved to commence the Casual Use activity described in your completed application.

-For the Notice of Intent and Plan of Operations activity levels:
+For the Notice and Plan of Operations activity levels:

 - It is at this point that Plans of Operation undergo a detailed environmental review, to determine compliance with the National Environmental Policy Act (NEPA).
 This analysis may result in modifications to your Plan or additional requests for information.

 - Your Notice or Plan will then be reviewed to determine if the Alaska State-wide Bond Pool is an acceptable form of financial guarantee.
 Use of the bond pool is not automatic.

 a.
 If your proposal is determined ineligible to use the State-wide Bond Pool, then:

 You may be requested to complete a Reclamation Cost Estimate (RCE) specific to your Notice or Plan.
 The RCE is intended to provide a more accurate estimate as to your reclamation-related financial liability.
 The RCE will be reviewed and a final determination will be made whether the state-wide bond pool is acceptable or if another form of financial assurance will be required.